xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 ## Starting with your first tutorial

-Let's assume you're a Contributor (have write access to the application-hosting github repo of @xrdocs  @ [@xrdocs/application-hosting](https://github.com/xrdocs/application-hosting)
+Let's assume you're a Contributor (have write access to the application-hosting github repo of @xrdocs:  [@xrdocs/application-hosting](https://github.com/xrdocs/application-hosting)